-This course will explore the underlying laws and policy response to the challenges of the Internet.
+This course will explore the underlying laws and policy that underpin use of the Internet as a medium of communication.

 The main rationale for Internet Law and Policy is to introduce participants to the law and policy that underpin the emerging issues inherent in the use of the Internet as a medium of communication.
 Topics include the origin and history of the Internet; the technical and infrastructural foundations of the Internet; Internet governance systems; online data protection & privacy; online surveillance; online anonymity; cyber-bullying, online revenge-porn; cyber-crimes; electronic mails; property rights in electronic mails; unsolicited commercial electronic mails; network neutrality; electronic commerce; copyright protection for online digital contents and database; jurisdictional issues and enforcement of foreign judgments.